Tuning free Catoni type joint robust estimation: Simulations

-The penalty coefficients are selected as follows: the ridge penalty $\hat{\lambda}_{ridge}$ is determined via five-fold cross-validation.
-For the adaptive Huber and joint Catoni estimators, the penalty parameters are obtained by rescaling $\hat{\lambda}_{ridge}$:
+The penalty coefficients are selected as follows.
+The ridge penalty $\widehat\lambda_{\text{ridge}}$ is determined via five-fold cross-validation on a logarithmic grid.
+For the adaptive Huber and joint Catoni estimators, the penalty parameters are obtained by rescaling $\widehat\lambda_{\text{ridge}}$: